nilbog/enable_magnify.js/README.md

 ![image](http://i64.tinypic.com/zwb4vr.png)

 ## Notes
 The larger image container must have a height and width specified in the CSS.
-This is one of the purposes of the lg_container_id.
+This is one of the purposes of having the plugin assign a `lg_container_id`.

 This plugin should work for any two images, as long as the 'larger image' _is_ actually larger than the original image (it doesn't matter if it's 1000px larger or 2px larger, it just needs to be larger).